Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Theory

 \section{Theory}

-This section presents our theoretical analysis.
 We will begin by studying the meta-algorithm \ref{alg:auxiliary-based MCMC} and then apply our results to specific algorithms.
-Since Proposition \ref{prop:auxiliary-validity} has already shown the reversibility, this section will focus on understanding the convergence speed.
 Our agenda is to compare the Markov chain in Algorithm \ref{alg:auxiliary-based MCMC}, with transition kernel denoted by $\Paux$ with two relevant chains $\Pideal$ and $\Pmhg$.
 These two chains need not be implementable, but are easier to study as a stochastic process.